JollyGrin/next-hn/readme.md

-## Testing Next with Hacker News
+# Testing Next with Hacker News

 Using the tutorial from [udemy](https://www.udemy.com/universal-react-with-nextjs-the-ultimate-guide/)

-## Install via terminal
+# Install via terminal

-# Download the project
+## Download the project

 `git clone https://github.com/JollyGrin/next-hn.git`

+## Install npm modules

-# CD into the project directory & install npm modules
+Change into the project directory with `cd` and then install the npm modules with `npm i`

 `npm i`

-# Run the app on local host
+## Run the app on local host

 `npm run dev`